 You are not required to hire a lawyer after a car accident that was not your fault.
-But doing so can help you get compensation for which you are eligible, and avoid liability for the crash.
+However, doing so can help you get compensation for which you are eligible and avoid liability for the crash.

 After a car accident, you may have to get your car repaired, visit a doctor for rehabilitation, or be forced to miss work.
 A car accident lawyer can protect your rights and help you win compensation, allowing you to focus on what matters — your recovery, your health, and your family.

 Why You Should Speak With a Lawyer Before Filing an Insurance Claim

 To get compensation, you must file a claim with the at-fault driver’s insurance company, your insurance company, or both.
 The Law Offices of Anidjar & Levine can help ensure you make such claims to the right party.

 According to Florida law, the at-fault driver is responsible for your property damage and injuries, but your own insurance policy—through its personal injury protection or PIP, provision—covers your bodily injuries too.